ShamylZakariya/Squizit/Squizit/Notes.md

 #TODO

-	- In gallery detail view, pre-render the drawings before and after the current drawing, using my neat cancelable action.
-Use that to speed up panning.
-Because rendering is slow.
-Again, DEBUG?

 	- make SaveToGalleryViewController a more modern VC with a custom segue overlay this means I will manually manage the blanker view, and will have to manually manage the content view inside it